-- Unit 8: Physiology of Human Body Systems - Unit 21: Medical Physics Applications

-This qualification is primarily designed to support progression to applied science and related employment after further study at university.
+- Unit 8: Physiology of Human Body Systems - Unit 21: Medical Physics Applications employment after further study at university.
 However, it also supports learners progressing directly to employment, as the transferable knowledge, understanding and skills will give learners an advantage when applying for a range of entry-level industry training programmes and/or Higher Apprenticeships in areas such as laboratory technician, industrial technician, medical technician.